Security-Onion-Solutions/securityonion-docs/cloud-amazon.rst

 AWS provides a built-in NTP server at IP ``169.254.169.123``.
 This can be specified in the SOC Configuration screen after setup completes.
 By default the server will use the time servers at ``ntp.org``.

-For distributed manager nodes using ephemeral storage, go to SOC Configuration and search for number_of_replicas.
-Change each index's replica count to 1.
-By default there are no replicas.
+For distributed manager nodes using ephemeral storage, go to SOC Configuration.
+Search for ``number_of_replicas`` and change to 1.
+This will double the storage cost but will ensure at least two VMs have the data, in case of an ephemeral disk loss.

 Optionally, adjust :ref:`elastalert` indices so that they have a replica.
 This will cause them to turn yellow but that will be fixed when search nodes come online: